sofakid/Skoarcery/README.md

 - We don't currently have precompiled regexes in SuperCollider.

-- There is no statement terminator, we don't have semicolons, and the parse tree grows to the left quickly.
+- There is no statement terminator, we don't have semicolons, and the parse tree grows to the right quickly.
  I kept the main operations near the top of the grammar, and intermediate steps aren't added to the produced SkoarNoad tree, but the recursion building it is deep.
 It's those phrasey phrases.